Read time :

 - Reporting flexibility: Can you build custom reports?
 Pre-built dashboards get you started; custom reporting lets you answer the specific questions your leadership asks.

-Stop guessing and prove content drives revenue.
+Stop guessing and prove content drives revenue

 For teams using Salesforce or HubSpot, CRM-native analytics provides content attribution without data exports or complex implementation.
 All touchpoints, all attribution, all reporting lives where revenue data already exists.